 For the 1978 season, Pridmore switched to the Vetter Kawasaki team.
 They gave him a brand new bike: the stunning KZ1000 you see above.
-And despite not winning a race, consistent podium finishes on this machine took Pridmore to his third straight title.
+And despite not winning a race, consistent podium finishes on the KZ1000 took Pridmore to his third straight title.
 At the age of 39, he’d become the oldest AMA Superbike champion—and the only Englishman to ever win the Championship.

 The late Pierre DesRoches was the man who built the Vetter Kawasaki, and its DOHC inline four was a serious piece of equipment.
 Displacing 1015 cc and rumored to produce a sizzling 140 horsepower, the heavily reworked motor featured Yoshimura cams and pistons, and a close-ratio gearbox.
 Other performance bling included Axtell heads with larger valves, a heavily modified carburetor that was said to flow 85% better than stock, and a gorgeous hand-made Bassani exhaust.
 A unique Lockhart oil cooler was mounted on the rear guard.
 “I love where Pierre mounted that oil cooler,” Vetter himself reflected.
 “It looks distinctive, and is out in the airflow where it could do some good.”